Giedo van der Garde: Karting

 Van der Garde had a successful karting career, winning the Dutch championship in 1998.
-In Super A he was the best rookie in 2001 and the world champion in 2002.
+In Super A, he was the best rookie in 2001 and the world champion in 2002.
+He was a protégé of Jos Verstappen.

 Formula Renault

-The following year he joined the Formula Renault 2000 Championship and finished sixth, driving for the Dutch team Van Amersfoort Racing.
-On the strength of his performance he became part of the Renault F1 Driver Development programme.
+The following year, van der Garde joined the Formula Renault 2000 Championship and finished sixth, driving for the Dutch team Van Amersfoort Racing.
+On the strength of his performance, he became part of the Renault F1 Driver Development programme.

 Formula Three

-He joined the Formula 3 Euro Series in 2004 with Signature-Plus but after finishing the year ninth he was dropped by Renault Driver Development.
+Van der Garde joined the Formula 3 Euro Series in 2004 with Signature-Plus, but after finishing the year ninth, he was dropped by Renault Driver Development.
 A move to Team Rosberg for 2005 yielded another ninth in the series.

-For 2006 he joined the ASM team, which had dominated the season in 2005 with Lewis Hamilton and Adrian Sutil.
+For 2006, van der Garde joined the ASM team, which had dominated the season in 2005 with Lewis Hamilton and Adrian Sutil.
 The team claimed the top two places in the championship once more in 2006 – but it was Van der Garde's teammates Paul di Resta and Sebastian Vettel who topped the leader board.
-The Dutchman ended the year sixth with a single victory.
+He ended the year sixth with a single victory.